-Colleges also take support from call centers to handle inquiries.
-For instance, the US Government supports federal students with financial aid for higher education, which applies to private, public, and even career schools.
-Whether the college assumes financial aid, eligibility, the process to avail, etc. are some of the common queries that the admissions support team deals with regularly.
-With much of the workforce going remote, it has become extremely difficult for colleges to monitor and track the activities of teams involved in admission campaigns.
+The US Government supports federal students with financial aid for higher education.
+It applies to private, public, and even career schools.
+Whether the college assumes financial aid, eligibility, the process to avail, etc. are some of the regular queries.
+With much of the workforce going remote, colleges are unable to track the admission team’s progress.

-Earlier, many student engagement activities centered around open houses, education fairs, and campus tours.
-But today’s students are digital natives.
-Prospective students keep a tab on their preferred college via website, social media, and more.
-Students and parents reach out to at least one person from the institution for guidance – indicating that colleges should also prepare to support queries with minimum lag.
+Earlier, many student engagement activities involved open houses, education fairs, and campus tours.
+But now the students are digital natives.
+Students keep a tab on their preferred college via the website and social media.
+Both students and parents reach out to at least one person from the institution for guidance.
+It indicates that colleges should also prepare to support with least lag.